US Jobs Outlook for 2019/2020

 Recent stock market volatility is no reflection of this booming US economy.
 The government shut down will certain lower January’s rates, but as spring approaches, with the import tariffs intact, employment and wages should rise again.
 Which states/cities should benefit most?
-Florida, San Francisco, Phoenix, Indianapolis, Boston, Milwaukee,
+Florida, Atlanta, San Francisco, Tampa, Phoenix, Indianapolis, Boston, Milwaukee,

 Although multinationals are balking at repatriating jobs from overseas (and some such as GM have moved to Mexico) the picture is excellent for US-based companies.
 As jobs come back from overseas, the wage rate will finally create upward pressure on wages by this summer and 2020.
 Investment in US stocks will be strong this year whereas Fang stocks will falter.